Guide To 200 hr Yoga Teacher Training: What’s Included In 200-hr YTT, Requirements & Formats

-Hey yogi, did you come upon this article because you feel called to share your love for yoga by becoming a certified 200-hour yoga teacher?
-Now is your time!
-Are you ready to find the perfect yoga teacher training that aligns with you – your body, soul, and budget?!
-If so, I wrote this for you!
 This article has everything you need to know about 200 hr yoga teacher training.
 Whether you’ve been practicing yoga for a while and want to take your practice to the next level, or you are ready to step into your role as a teacher, this is for you, future yoga teacher.

 If you want to discover more about what your 200 hr yoga teacher training might look like, keep reading.
 I’m sharing what a YTT 200 journey is all about.

-If you've experienced the incredible benefits of yoga (like I have), an 200 hour YTT could be the natural next step in your yogic evolution.
+If you've experienced the incredible benefits of yoga (like I have), a 200 hour YTT could be the natural next step in your yogic evolution.
 In fact, you may already well know that it is the first step in your yoga teacher training journey.

-You may have done a bit of homework on 200-hour yoga teacher training.
+You may have done a bit of homework on yoga teacher training.
 Nowadays, these yoga courses are so widespread that you can find them in every country and every city and yes, even online, which has become increasingly popular.

 I'm answering those questions and more, so without further ado, let's get to it.